-In December 2018, the Seattle University chapter of Engineers for a Sustainable World (ESW) and Professionals Without Borders (PWOB) identified a need for safe drinking water treatment at the Naphopitthayakhom School in Napho, Thailand which serves approximately 1500 middle school students.
-Currently, water is pumped from a nearby reservoir (see map below) to a tower that distributes water throughout the campus.
-Unfortunately, the water is not treated and is unsafe to drink.
+In December 2018, the Seattle University chapter of Engineers for a Sustainable World (ESW) and Professionals Without Borders (PWOB) identified a need for safe drinking water treatment at the Naphopitthayakhom School in Napho, Thailand which serves approximately 1000 students in grades 7-12.
+Currently, water is pumped from a deep well to a tower that distributes water throughout the campus (see map below).
+Unfortunately, the water is undrinkable due to high levels of salt and E. Coli bacteria.
 As a result, the school spends approximately $100 per day on bottled water for the students.
-In September 2019, ESW and PWOB plan to return and install three, point-of-use drinking water treatment systems.
-These systems have been previously installed near Chiang Mai, Thailand and in Port-au-Prince, Haiti.
+To make the water potable, we are currently seeking to raise $9000 for a reverse osmosis system and ultraviolet light disinfcection system.
 By purchasing locally-sourced materials, it is anticipated that the operation and maintenance cost of these systems will be less than $5 per day.

 If you would like to support this project with a gift, please donate here and add a note "Thailand Water Project".